NodeJS

 Unfortunately, rate limiting in NestJS lacks flexibility and efficiency until now when a package named @nestjs/throttler can be used.
 Here's a basic example:

-In the above example, we set the ThrottlerModule to have a limit of 10 requests in the time period of sixty seconds.
+In the above example, we set the ThrottlerModule to have a API limit of 10 requests in the time period of sixty seconds.
 The ThrottlerGuard is used on the ProtectedController so that all the method calls are limited by the rate.
 It reduces the health risk of building up a huge traffic on the server resulting in vulnerability to some malicious attacks.

 Additional Considerations

-• Sliding window algorithm: It is recommended to try the sliding window algorithm as a more accurate rate limiting tool.
+• Sliding window algorithm: It is recommended to try the sliding window algorithm as a more accurate NodeJS rate limiting tool.

-• Multiple rate limits: This means to do rate limiting for various endpoints or various user classes.
+• Multiple rate limits: This means to do NodeJS rate limiting for various endpoints or various user classes.

 • IP address whitelisting/blacklisting: Do not apply rate limiting to certain IP address.